 The Wild and Scenic Rivers Act requires an administering agency to "protect and enhance" the outstandingly remarkable values (ORVs) for which a wild and scenic river was established.
-It is vital to ensure that the legislative and administrative records adequately document all the pertinent ORVs.
-Twenty-three commonly accepted general ORVs are compiled here along with 163 distinct specific ORVs mined from various sources for the 69 units of the National Wild and Scenic Rivers System in Oregon, totaling 2,424 miles.
+It is vital to ensure that the legislative record and administrative record adequately document all the pertinent ORV.
+Just for Oregon's 171 distinct specific ORVs found in various sources are listed for the 69 units of the NWSRS in Oregon, totaling 2,424 miles.
+A listing of commonly accepted general ORVs in included in addition to the specific ORVs.

-The Wild and Scenic Rivers Act of 1968 (WSRA) requires the agency administering a particular unit of the National Wild and Scenic Rivers System (NWSRS) to fulfill two major responsibilities:
+The Wild and Scenic Rivers Act of 1968 (WSRA) requires the agency administering a particular unit of the National Wild and Scenic Rivers System (NWSRS) to fulfill two responsibilities:

-- "protect and enhance" the outstandingly remarkable values (ORVs) for which that particular unit of the NWSRS was established; and - give "primary emphasis" in administration to "protecting its esthetic, scenic, historic, archeologic, and scientific features." [emphasis added]
+• "protect and enhance" the outstandingly remarkable values (ORVs) for which that particular unit of the NWSRS was established

+• give "primary emphasis" in administration to "protecting its esthetic, scenic, historic, archeologic, and scientific features" [emphasis added]

 Other than the prohibition of dams and other water projects, and of future mining on federal public lands, "protect and enhance" is the heart and soul of the WSRA.
-After inclusion in the NWSRS, the managing agency determines the ORVs of a wild and scenic river (WSR) based on the previous evaluations it may have undertaken prior to designation of the river segment by Congress, the legislative history of the congressional designation, and further evaluation during preparation of the management plan for the new WSR.
+The managing agency determines the ORVs and features of a wild and scenic river (WSR) based on the previous evaluations it may have undertaken prior to designation of the river segment by Congress, the legislative history of the congressional designation, and further evaluation during preparation of the management plan for the new WSR.

-It is critical that all the outstandingly remarkable values (ORVs) that caused (or after congressional designation, be identified for) a river segment to be included in the WSR are documented for and/or by the administering agency.
-This paper examines the language of the WSRA as well as available management plans for all of the Oregon WSRs for evidence as to what might constitute ORVs worth protecting and enhancing.
+It is critical that all the outstandingly remarkable values (ORVs) that caused or might cause a river segment to be included in the WSR are documented for and/or by the administering agency.
+This memo examines the language of the WSRA as well as management plans for all of the Oregon WSRs for evidence as to what might constitute ORVs worth protecting and enhancing.
 It offers lists of both general and specific ORVs that might qualify river segments for future protection as part of the NWSRS.